notebooktoall/notebooktoall/README.md

 # Quick Start

 ## Install
 Install from PyPI with pip.
+`pip install notebooktoall`

 ## Use

 Make sure your notebook doesn't have magic commands in it if you want to create an executable .py script.

 ```
-import notebooktoall from notebooktoall as nb
+from notebooktoall.transform import transform_notebooks

 transform_notebooks(
     url="my_jupyter_notebook.ipynb",